 Introduction to Data Validation

 Data validation is the process of verifying the accuracy and quality of data.
-It involves checking the data against a set of predefined rules, constraints, and standards to ensure that it is correct, complete, and consistent.
+It involves checking the data against a set of rules, constraints, and standards to ensure that it is correct, complete, and consistent.
 Data validation can be performed at various stages of the data lifecycle, including data entry, data processing, and data analysis.
 The goal of data validation is to ensure that the data is reliable, accurate, and consistent, which is critical for making informed decisions.

 Types of Data Validation